Leadership, the Downfall, and the Resurgence of the Washington Football Team

 LACK OF TRUST

-Owner Dan Snyder has a history of inserting himself in the football side of things, despite his lack of knowledge, experience and track record of success.
-He tells his coaches who they need to draft and who they need to play.
-He expects to be involved, and he has made it clear that final decisions are his own.
-We have seen the results of this, and they’re not pretty.
+Owner Dan Snyder had a history of inserting himself in the football side of things, despite his lack of knowledge, experience and track record of success.
+He told his coaches who they needed to draft and who they needed to play.
+He expected to be involved, and he made it clear that final decisions were his and his alone.

 To be effective, leaders must hire talent and trust them to do their jobs.
 This does not mean neglecting them, but instead, giving them the opportunity to shine and trusting them to execute.
 The role of leadership is to develop and support their talent, give them what they need to succeed and show appreciation for what they do.
 They should not interfere unnecessarily.
 They should not pretend they know more than they do.
 They should not diminish the expertise of others or take it for granted.